0Charliecat/bratislava-transit/README.md

 >    - `lineNumber` - Number - **REQUIRED** - Example `525`
 >    - `year` - Number - Optional, Defaults to current year, Value must be between 2021-2031
 > - Returns - String - a link to PDF from Arriva Bratislava Servers

+---

+*i hope one day that we would be able to make apps built on transit here in bratislava*